-Once you begin making these comparisons, it's easy to see why many veterans choose a VA guaranteed mortgage as opposed to an Federal Housing Administration mortgage loan or conventional mortgage.
-Without question, VA loans feature the best down payment options for qualified borrowers.
+Once you begin making these comparisons, it's easy to see why many Veterans choose a VA-guaranteed mortgage instead of a Federal Housing Administration (FHA) loan or conventional mortgage.
+VA loans feature some of the best down payment options for eligible borrowers.

-VA mortgages are available for no money down for qualified borrowers, and never have any private mortgage insurance (PMI).
-The no-money-down VA-insured mortgage gives borrowers dealing with tight budgets more flexibility in the all-important early years of the home loan.
+For eligible borrowers, VA mortgages are available with no down payment or private mortgage insurance (PMI) required.
+The no-money-down VA-insured mortgage gives borrowers with tight budgets more flexibility in the important early years of the home loan.

-Conventional, FHA and VA loans allow borrowers to use gift funds toward down payments and closing costs.
-The gifted money needs to come from somebody or some entity close to the borrowers.
-Lenders want paper trails for the gift money, which means you can't just have someone hand you a bunch of cash for your loan closing.
-Nobody involved in the VA loan process can gift you money for these purposes.
+VA loans allow borrowers to use gift funds toward down payments and closing costs.
+The gifted money needs to come from someone close to the borrower.
+Lenders will want paper trails for the gift money too, which means you can't just have a family member hand you a bunch of cash to cover your down payment right before closing.

 Lenders may have their own guidelines and requirements for gift funds.
 Talk with your loan officer for more information.